 The KJV was not the first Bible to introduce chapter and verse numbering.
 Virtually all Bibles in print today utilize chapter and verse numbering.
-Does this mean those Bibles are superior to the originals?
+Would this not mean that all such Bibles are superior to the originals?

-6. The Old Testament is set out in the premillenial order, whereas the Hebrew “originals” were not.
+6. The Old Testament is set out in the premillennial order, whereas the Hebrew “originals” were not.

-His "premillenial order" sounds questionable.
-But going along with it for now, this can be said of virtually any Bible in print today, except special use Bibles such as chronological Bibles.
-Are most Bibles in print today superior to the originals?
+His "premillennial order" is baseless, as no doctrine is related to the order of books in the Bible, and we can only speculate as to the exact order in which all the books of the Bible were issued via inspiration.
+But going along with it for now, what is being claimed for the KJV can be said of some Bibles before 1611 and virtually any Bible in print today, except special use editions such as chronological Bibles.
+Would this not mean that all Bibles in print are superior to the originals?

 7. The promise of the church that kept the word was given to the Philadelphia church (1500-1900), not the early Apostolic church (A.D.
 90-200).

-The interpretation that the promises to Philadelphia church applies to 1500-1900 (the period in which the KJV appeared) seems to be a case of interpreting the Bible in such a way as to make it fit one’s theological presuppositions.
-Even so, many Bibles were produced from 1500-1900, and no one else claims they are superior to the originals.
+The interpretation that the promises to the Philadelphia church applies only to 1500-1900 A.D. (the period in which the KJV appeared) seems to be a case of interpreting the Bible in such a way as to make it fit one’s own theological presuppositions.
+Even so, many Bibles were produced from 1500-190 (including some Ruckman sharply disapproves of), and no one is claiming they are superior to the originals.

 Although Ruckman’s list of reasons only deal with practicality, it doesn’t mean that he only means the KJV is superior to the originals in a practical sense.
 The following are quotes in which he badmouths the originals in order to elevate the KJV: